Railways failed to improve mobility outcomes despite investing Rs 2.5 lakh crore on track infra: CAG | Business

 - India

-Despite investing Rs 2.5 lakh crore on track infrastructure in the 2008-19 financial year, the railways has failed to improve on its mobility outcomes, the CAG has said in its latest report and pulled up the national transporter for avoidable expenses.
+Despite investing Rs 2.5 lakh crore on track infrastructure between 2008 and 2019, the railways has failed to improve on its mobility outcomes, the CAG has said in its latest report and pulled up the national transporter for avoidable expenses.

 In the report submitted in Parliament on Wednesday, the Comptroller and Auditor General of India said the railways' 'Mission Raftaar' scheme too has failed to propel trains on to the fast lane.